Anyone have a child with ADHD that is not medicated?

 One woman wrote a book about the best colleges and universities for differently abled kids, but I can’t remember the author or title.
 Ask your local librarian about it and other helpful guides when your child is approaching high school to help you plan if that’s a path to take.

 Bonus: from dealing with his impulsive, risky behavior as a youngster with my heart in my throat so often made me impervious to a lot of stressors.
 Is someone going to die?
 No?
-Then relax. :grinning_face_with_smiling_eyes:
+Then relax. :smile:

 My son was diagnosed ADHD at four.
 When he started kindergarten I began college.
 One of my many English papers was about ADHD.
 My son was on different forms of ADHD medication from the age of five to twelve.
 When covid hit I stopped his meds because he ONLY TOOK THEM AT SCHOOL.
 He is now 13 and has not been on meds for over a year.